syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 ## Resource task
 A task assigned to a resource is termed a resource task and is displayed as a child task under the corresponding resource in the Gantt chart.

-N> There is not support for Indent/Oudent in resource view Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt